 Office of the President

-Dr. Mikota is a native of Gaffney, South Carolina and holds a bachelor’s degree from Wofford College and a Master of Business Administration from Gardner-Webb University.
+Mikota is a native of Gaffney, South Carolina and holds a bachelor’s degree from Wofford College and a Master of Business Administration from Gardner-Webb University.
 During the late 1990s and early 2000s, he worked for Wachovia Bank in multiple capacities, working his way up to assistant vice president of business banking.

-After his tenure at Clemson University, Dr. Mikota served as an analyst and senior analyst for the U.S. Government Accountability Office in Washington, D.C., where he conducted numerous audits and assessed programs for the Comptroller General of the United States.
+After his tenure at Clemson University, Mikota served as an analyst and senior analyst for the U.S. Government Accountability Office in Washington, D.C., where he conducted numerous audits and assessed programs for the Comptroller General of the United States.

-Prior to serving as President of Central Carolina Technical College, Dr. Mikota was the executive director of the Santee-Lynches Regional Council of Governments, a regional association of county and city governments in South Carolina that include Clarendon, Kershaw, Lee and Sumter Counties and the corresponding cities of Manning, Camden, Bishopville and Sumter.
+Prior to serving as President of Central Carolina Technical College, Mikota was the executive director of the Santee-Lynches Regional Council of Governments, a regional association of county and city governments in South Carolina that include Clarendon, Kershaw, Lee and Sumter counties and the corresponding cities of Manning, Camden, Bishopville and Sumter.

 With experience and expertise that ranges across many disciplines including political economy, economics, public policy, regulatory analysis, organizational dynamics and environmental and natural resource policy, Mikota has been widely recognized as an author, co-author, and orator of diverse scholarly and applied topics.
 These topics range from economic impact analysis, environmental economics, financial regulation, economic development and fiscal impact analysis.
 In recent years, he has focused on the nexus between higher education and the economy with a specific interest in expanding student opportunity, catalyzing academic innovation and encouraging civic engagement and service to society.